1st Cavalry Division tests Switchblade 600 loitering munition as part of Pegasus Charge

 |High-Res.
 Downloads:

-This work, 1st Cavalry Division tests Switchblade 600 loitering munition as part of Pegasus Charge, by SPC Steven Day and SPC Julian Winston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Cavalry Division tests Switchblade 600 loitering munition as part of Pegasus Charge, by SPC Julian Winston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.